Hauz Khas Complex: History

-Feruz Shah who ruled from his new city called the Firozabad (now known as Feroz Shah Kotla) – the fifth city of Delhi – was an enlightened ruler.
+Feruz Shah who ruled from his new city called Firozabad (now known as Feroz Shah Kotla, the fifth city of Delhi, was an enlightened ruler.
 He was known for "his keen sense of historical precedent, statements of dynastic legitimacy and the power of monumental architecture".
 He is credited with construction of new monuments (several mosques and palaces) in innovative architectural styles, irrigation works and renovating/restoring old monuments such as the Qutub Minar, Sultan Ghari and Suraj Kund, and also erecting two inscribed Ashokan Pillars, which he had transported from Ambala and Meerut in Delhi.
 At Hauz Khas, he raised several monuments on the southern and eastern banks of the reservoir.